Miller's Pond

+The site is managed by the charity Sholing Valleys Study Centre.

 The pond is managed for both angling and wildlife.
 There are also areas of acid grassland and semi-natural woodland.

 The pond is fed by springs and drains to the stream that runs through Mayfield Park.

 History

 There has been a pond on the site since at least the mid 18th century.
 Originally it was significantly larger than its current size and in two parts.
-By the 1960s the pound was starting to silt up.
-The pound was drained completely in 1966 as part of preparations for large scale commercial and residential development of the area.
+By the 1960s the pond was starting to silt up.
+The pond was drained completely in 1966 as part of preparations for large scale commercial and residential development of the area.

-In 1978 with the development permanently stalled the Southampton Schools Conservation Corps obtained permission to create a new (smaller) pond on the site of the previous pounds.
+In 1978 with the development permanently stalled the Southampton Schools Conservation Corps obtained permission to create a new (smaller) pond on the site of the previous ponds.
 The work was carried out over the winter of 78/79.
 In February 2022 Sholing Valleys Study Centre announced a plan for reconstruction work on the pond involving dredging and reinforcing the banks.
+Shortly afterwards the pond was found to be home to the invasive topmouth gudgeon.
+These were killed and the pond restocked in January 2024.